Summary

 View the proxy voting activity for each company held in the Fidelity Fund portfolio

-Certain Fidelity funds managed by FMR and Strategic Advisers, Inc. are sub-advised by third parties.
+Certain Fidelity funds managed by FMR or Strategic Advisers, Inc. are sub-advised by third parties.
 These third-party sub-advisers vote in accordance with their proxy voting policies.
 The proxy voting guidelines for these funds are available by calling 800-544-6666.

 The Guidelines are reviewed periodically by Fidelity and, accordingly, are subject to change.